What is the Definition of Earnings Per Share?

 Earnings per share are the net earnings of the company earned on one share.
-It is an important and widely used metric which audited financial reports of the companies also particularly mentions in most countries.
-In other words, it expresses the earning capacity of the company, if divided by value of one share.
+It is an important and widely used metric that audited financial reports of the companies also particularly mentioned in most countries.
+In other words, it expresses the company’s earning capacity if divided by the value of one share.
 We commonly call it return on equity.
-Higher the EPS, the better is the performance and prospects of the company.
-The track record of EPS for several years reflects the growth rate of the company and potential investors look forward to investing in the company if they see an increasing trend.
+The higher the EPS, the better the company’s performance and prospects.
+The track record of EPS for several years reflects the company’s growth rate, and potential investors look forward to investing in the company if they see an increasing trend.

-The equation or formula used for earnings per share ratio is as follows.
+The equation or formula used for the earnings per share ratio is as follows.

 The steps to calculate profits/earnings after taxes less after deducting preference share dividend (also known as the profit available for equity shareholders whether distributed as a dividend or not) is as follows:

-- Net Profit: Take the net profit/loss for the year from the profit and loss account of the company.
-Audited financials are preferred because it ensures proper compliances of all accounting standards and generally accepted accounting principles.
+Take the net profit/loss for the year from the profit and loss account of the company.
+Audited financials are preferred because they ensure compliance with all accounting standards and generally accepted accounting principles.
 Net profit here means profit arrived after deducting taxes.
 The tax rate would be different for different countries as per respective laws.

-The no. of existing equity shareholders is taken.
-If the number of equity shares changes in the financial period, a weighted average of equity shares is calculated.
+The number of existing equity shareholders is taken.
+A weighted average of equity shares is calculated if the number of equity shares changes in the financial period.
 Weights are given according to the no. of days or months outstanding during the year.
 Let us understand this with the help of an example.

-Following are the Particulars of A Ltd for the purpose of calculating EPS.
+Following are the Particulars of A Ltd to calculate EPS.

-With above facts, let us calculate EPS for the year.
+With the above facts, let us calculate EPS for the year.

 Weighted average no. of shares= (18,000*5/12) + (24,000*5/12) + (21,000*2/12) = 21,000 Shares

 Diluted Earnings Per Share